scenerystack/community/docs/reference/api/sim/EngagementMetrics.md

 # EngagementMetrics

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/EngagementMetrics.ts](https://github.com/phetsims/joist/blob/main/js/EngagementMetrics.ts) for the most up-to-date information.

 ## Overview

 Monitors the engagement as it relates to time spent on each screen of a sim.
 Mainly this is to provide this information